Last Updated: June 5, 2026

 2. Then, select your project calendar in Project Information and when the project will start.
 Make sure the selections in Options match your project calendar settings.

-Exercise 5: Make Final Selections for Scheduling Engine (15 minutes)
+Exercise 4.5: Make Final Selections for the Calculation Engine (15 minutes)

-We will focus on a comprehensive list of settings for the Scheduling Engine.
+We will focus on a comprehensive list of settings for the Calculation Engine.
 You will notice that certain items are highlighted in bold.
 These are the elements you should have already configured in earlier steps.
-Our task now is to review and finalize the remaining selections, ensuring that every aspect of the Scheduling Engine is tailored to support the unique dynamics and requirements of your Master Project.
+Our task now is to review and finalize the remaining selections, ensuring that every aspect of the Calculation Engine is tailored to support the unique dynamics and requirements of your Master Project.
 This is more than just a technical procedure; it sets the stage for efficient and effective project management.
-Let's fine-tune your project's Scheduling Engine with precision and foresight.
+Let's fine-tune your project's Calculation Engine with precision and foresight.

-These are most of the components of the scheduling engine; you have addressed the ones in bold:
+These are most of the components of the Calculation Engine; you have addressed the ones in bold:

 All Base Calendars Created